RaitoBezarius/nix-lean3/README.md

 This flake cannot be used in pure evaluation mode if you are using mathlib cache because it relies on a non-sha256 pinned `fetchTarball` call.

 I will add a GitHub Action which will fetch over multiple revisions of mathlib and compile a JSON of SHA256 so it can be used for pure evaluation mode.

+## What Is Not Cached And Should

+- Web editor "base"
+- Lean core libraries for each version